 This course introduces students to the economic theory of insurance, retirement funding and taxation as well as health insurance and funding.
 The course comprises three components which are examined separately.
 The first component focuses on the economic theory of insurance.
 Key topics covered in this component include: adverse selection, risk aversion and market behaviour in the face of imperfect information among others.
 The second component covers retirement funding with specific reference to the economic role of retirement funding; types of retirement funds; risks associated with retirement funding; administration of retirement funds; regulation and taxation issues.
-The third component focuses on health economic issues of healthcare funding and health insurance.
-It introduces students to economic issues of healthcare, healthcare funding models and their performance under different macroeconomic conditions and medical aid schemes and their regulation.
+The third component focuses on health economic issues of healthcare funding models and their performance under different macroeconomic conditions and medical aid schemes and their regulation.